decredcommunity/outreach/foundational-messaging.md

 _This is a short description of what Decred aims to achieve in the short- and medium-term._

-Decred aims to build a community-directed digital currency whose security, adaptability, and sustainability make it a superior long-term store of value.
+Decred aims to build a community-directed cryptocurrency whose security, adaptability, and sustainability make it a superior long-term store of value.
 It is achieving this aim by building the world's first truly decentralized autonomous organization.

 ## Positioning Statements